Who needs a Marine Reserves Act permit?

 The Marine Reserve Regulations (1993) requires that applications for approval to undertake any specified scientific study shall be made in writing to the Director-General, not later than 2 months before the intended date of commencement of the study.

-Contact the local Conservancy office for guidance on consultation as this varies from region to region in keeping with local protocols.
+Contact the local DOC office for guidance on consultation as this varies from region to region in keeping with local protocols.
 For example, in some cases applicants are encouraged to carry out iwi consultation themselves while at other times the Department may take on this role.

 Permit processing fees may apply, please contact your local DOC office to find out more.